Learn cPanel

 Create a New Email Account

 Let's begin by creating a new email account.
-The process is relatively simple and to begin you will need to click on the "Create" button which should be located at the right part of the page.
+The process is relatively simple, and to begin, you will need to click on the "Create" button, which will be located at the right part of the page.

-This action will redirect you to a completely new page where you will need to configure a few settings before your new email account can be created.
-Let's review those, one by one:
+Performing this action will redirect you to a completely new page where you will need to configure a few settings before your new email account can be created.

-• Username - Here you should input the username for your email account.
-Please bear in mind when creating your username that you will need to input only the part of the username before the "@" sign.
+• Username - Please use this text field to type in the username for your email account.
+Please bear in mind that when creating your username, you will need to input only the part of the username before the "@" sign.
 If you have a single domain name it will be displayed automatically, however if you have multiple domains/subdomains associated with your Web Hosting Account you will have to option to select the domain/subdomain for which you would like to create an email account.

-• Password - The password for your email account.
+• Password - Please use this text field to type in the password for your email account.
 You can also use the "GENERATE" button which will generate a strong password for your email account.

-• Automatically Create Folders for Plus Addressing - An email account can be created with the "+" sign in its username.
-For example [email protected]. cPanel allows when such an account is detected for a separate folder to be automatically created.
+• Automatically Create Folders for Plus Addressing - Please use these radio buttons to select if whether an email account can be created with the "+" sign in its username.
+For example, "[email protected]". cPanel allows when such an account is detected for a separate folder to be automatically created.
 The name of the folder will be typically the sting that follows after the "+" sign.
-In our example that would be the "documents" folder.
+In our example, that would be the "documents" folder.

-• Send a welcome email with instructions to set up a mail client. - This option will allow cPanel to send an email to the created email account once the creation procedure has been fulfilled.
+• Send a welcome email with instructions to set up a mail client. - Please use this tickbox to either send a welcome email with instructions to set up an email client or skip this option by leaving it empty.
+This option will allow cPanel to send an email to the created email account once the creation procedure has been fulfilled.
 The email will contain further information on how this email account should be configured within an email client.

 Finally, please click on the "Create" button at the bottom of the form so your brand new email account can be successfully created.
 Please bear in mind that the interface of this page may vary depending on the used cPanel version.